 1. Plan activities in advance

 If camping with kids, plan your pursuits before leaving.
 Kids get bored fast, and you need to keep them engaged.
 Plan for both physical and mind games, and ensure that they are exciting and fun.
 Consider the idea of rewards to make the games more fun.
 Some of the activities to consider are fishing, swimming, and telling scary stories at night.
+You’ll want to consider bringing a trailer with proper trailer lights attached on your trip to carry around extra belongings so your car isn’t stuffed.

 2. Pack pre-cooked food